psrenergy/IARA.jl/docs/src/heuristic_bid_examples.md

 ## Using markup factors

-When using markup factors, the price offer is calculated by multiplying the operational cost of the thermal unit by the markup factor.
+When using markup factors, the price offer is calculated by increasing the operational cost of the thermal unit by the markup factor (_cost * (1 + markup factor)_).
 The markup factor is a global parameter for all assets in a bidding group.
 It can be used to make more complex bidding strategies, by dividing the offers originated from a single asset into multiple segments, each with a different markup factor.
 Also, each segment is assigned a different portion of the generation, which is used to calculate the quantity offer.